- International Shipping A Car France From Usa

 There are primarily two options when shipping a car from the USA to France.

-The first one is container shipping or closed-air shipment.
+The first one is container Moving or closed-air shipment.
 This method involves sealing the car inside a shipment container and then transporting it overseas.
 Once the shipment arrives at the destination port, the container is unloaded, opened, and the car undergoes import processing and customs clearance.

 This works well for non-runner vehicles (i.e. if you’ve purchased a new car from the USA and want to import it to France), plus you can have your personal effects inside the car.
 The extra protection afforded by the container also comes with a bigger price tag.